 The firm also invests in large projects:

-- Spire Global – the American company from San Francisco operates a fleet of more than 80 nano and mini satellites that track sea and air routes, as well as weather changes.
+- Spire Global – the American company from San Francisco operates a fleet of more than 80 nano and mini satellites that track sea and air routes and weather changes.

 - ICEYE – this Finnish microsatellite manufacturer offers commercial access to its 1 meter SAR images.
 The advantage of SAR satellites is that they do not require bright or clear skies to collect images allowing them to operate around the clock and in all weather conditions.